nissejokke/search-engine/README.md

 - Search single or multiple words
 - Quotes to match exact
-- Ranking on title and url
+- Page ranking and scoring on title and url

 ![Brightest search example](brightest-search.png)